Electron transport and Goos-Hanchen shift in graphene with electric and magnetic barriers: optical analogy and band

-The purpose is two fold.
-One, in graphene, electrons behave as massless Dirac fermions and have a linear band structure, albeit only close to the fermi level.
-In this region, small electrostatic potentials can greatly affect the electronic states by shifting the fermi level and causing the graphene sheet to behave as either an electron-deficit ($p$-type) or a hole-deficit ($n$-type) material.
-For this reason, it is important to include the effect of electrostatic potentials on any proposed structures made with graphene.
-The main findings in the paper can be summarized as follows.
-Firstly, the electron transport through a number of combinations of electrostatic and magnetic barrier is explained using the language of geometrical optics.
-This discussion brings out certain characteristics of transmission like high asymmetry, the non-specular nature of the refraction of electron waves as well as high rectification properties.
-As a byproduct of this optical analogy, we describe the Goos-Hanchen shift of massless Dirac fermions at such barriers which can change sign as well as magnitude abruptly upon total internal reflection at various incident angles.
-An analysis of transport through a finite and an infinite series of such EMVP barriers concludes our investigation.
-This treatment also provides a way to control the band structure as well quasiparticle transport in monolayer graphene.
+The purpose is two-fold.
+One, graphene electrons have a linear band structure albeit only close to the Dirac point, coincident with the fermi level $E_F$ in undoped graphene.
+Small electrostatic potentials greatly affect electron states by shifting the Dirac point with respect to $E_F$ and causing the graphene sheet to behave as either an electron-deficit ($p$-type) or a hole-deficit ($n$-type) material.
+Thus, the effect of electrostatic potentials on any proposed graphene structures must be included.
+Two, we show how Klein tunnelling can be suppressed while transport can still be controlled using combined electric and magnetic barriers.